This page contains a brief biography of the band.

 In 2015, after a handful of shows with the new line up, the band embarked on a full World Tour, with dates in Australia, New Zealand, Japan, USA, Canada, UK, Europe and of course Ireland.

-The Modern Blues tour consisted of 105 shows, which started in Limerick in December 2014 and finished in London in December 2015.
+The Modern Blues Tour consisted of 105 shows, which started in Limerick in December 2014, travelled the world and finished up in London in December 2015.

-With a new double album slated for release in September 2017, the band have announced several summer shows and an extensive list of European dates in the autumn in support of the much awaited new album.
+With a new double album released on September 8th 2017, the band are playing several summer shows (as a five piece with new face Aongus Ralston on Bass) and they also have an extensive list of European dates in the autumn supporting the much awaited new double album 'Out Of All This Blue'.

 Catch a show (or several) if you can!

-For all the latest European dates please Click Here!☝ Back To Top
+For all the latest European Tour dates please Click Here!☝ Back To Top